Pascoal98/LBAW-NARCOS/README_lbaw.md

 root@2804d54698c0:/# tail -f /var/log/nginx/access.log   # follow the accesses
 ```

-You can stop the container with `ctrl+c` on the terminal running it, or with `docker stop lbaw21XX` on another terminal.
+You can stop the container with `CTRL+C` on the terminal running it, or with `docker stop lbawYYXX` on another terminal.
--- LBAW, 2021
+-- LBAW, 2022